-In his article for PaymentsSource.com, Jim Pratt, SVP and General Manager of Virtual Payments at WEX, explores how travel has led the way adopting innovative technology to ensure that international payments are handled in a smooth and secure manner that removes the need for paper and even plastic:
+In his article for PaymentsSource.com, Jim Pratt, SVP and General Manager of Virtual Payments at WEX, explores how travel has led the way adopting innovative travel payment solutions to ensure that international payments are handled in a smooth and secure manner that removes the need for paper and even plastic:

 “…Travel is arguably the original cross-border payments industry.
 A travel agent in New York needs to make payments to hotels in Melbourne, Australia, or anywhere in the world, and vice versa.

 The transaction requires a solution that guarantees security and simplicity enabling the movement of thousands of payments and travelers across borders quickly.
 Virtual cards in the early 2000s helped to propel online travel agencies and hotels forward, providing operational efficiencies, cost savings, and peace of mind for customers and suppliers alike.”

 For more, see “Going Green: Another Reason to Go Paperless with Your Payables,” “The Future of Payables: Cutting Paper for Automation,” and “You Have the Technology, Rid Your Organization of Paper Checks” from WEX Corporate Payments Insights.